AMJL-16/CLI-2/README.md

 <img width="703" alt="validation image" src="https://user-images.githubusercontent.com/116040510/217103314-479f9a2c-f11a-4e6c-81db-b3bbb8044083.png">

 ## Reference
-### For most of the website I used a similar layout found in LOVE RUNNING walkthrough project.
+### I used layout found in LOVE RUNNING walkthrough project by Code Institute.

 ## Features left to implement
 #### I would like to add a page with recipes in form of clickable image card that will link you to a video with a step by step recipe.